NicoD-SBC/armbian-gaming/README.md

 # armbian-gaming
 Tool to install gaming apps on Armbian Linux/Ubuntu/Debian arm64

-Beta version 0.3 : For Armbian Hirsute and Armbian Jammy and Sid
+Beta version 0.4 : For Armbian Hirsute and Armbian Jammy and Sid

 !!!NEW BUILD AND INSTALL PPSSPP FROM SOURCES!!!
+!!!NOW ALSO POSSIBLE TO BUILD XONOTIC!!!

 Download and unzip and run script :